 To refine your writing skills and your ability to deal with more realistic and less structured problems in accounting, there will be three graded case exercises based on real-world examples that have been adapted for teaching purposes.
 Cases will be posted on Bb under "Assignments" one week or more before their respective due dates.
-I anticipate that each case will be allocated a maximum of 40-45 points, but will advise you if I decide to adjust the allocation.
+Each case will be allocated a maximum of 40-45 points, as indicated when each case is assigned.

 Cases will be graded for breadth and depth of analysis, quality of writing and professional impression.
-Certain questions will involve subjective issues for which there may be no "right answer" and multiple views can be defended.
+Certain questions may involve subjective issues for which there may be no "right answer" and multiple views can be defended.
 It is important to be both complete and concise in your case analyses.
 Do not repeat or summarize the case facts, except where needed to support a position.
 Your case analyses will be limited to four pages each and must be double-spaced, use a font no smaller than 10 and have left and right margins of at least 1".